ThatUdeshUK/iPDb/README.md

 ### Semantive Predicate with Remote LLM

-Make sure you have build `DuckML` with options that enable remote LLM calling,
+Make sure you have build `iPDb` with options that enable remote LLM calling,

 - `ENABLE_PREDICT=1`
 - `ENABLE_LLM_API=1`

 Additionally, make sure `OPENAI_API_KEY` environment variable is set with the OpenAI API key correctly.

-Within the duckdb shell,
+Within the iPDb shell,

 - Create and populate tables with data (say, a `job` table with `description` column containing a job listing document).
 -  Upload the model to the database via the `CREATE MODEL` statement.